Winds-Studio/DeathMessages/README.md

 TOS subjected to change at any time

 You are urged to join the [discord](https://discord.gg/dhJnq7R) as that is where the community sits.

+Developers:
+- The plugin uses a mix of kotlin and java and as such you must compile kotlin as well
+- Compile the plugin with `mvn clean kotlin:compile install`